ros/catkin/doc/source/layout.rst

   build/
     etc/
-      packages.yaml           # yaml mapping from pkg name to subdirectory of build/src dirs gen/
+      packages.list           # mapping from pkg name to subdirectory of build/src dirs, see below gen/
       cpp/                    # All generated C++ headers go here.
         proj/